dev4cloud/learning-docker-the-hard-way/docs/01-about.md

  - __Reusable images:__ In Docker, containers are created from so-called _images_.
 An image is a read-only template that contains a rootfs usually hosting an application along with its dependencies.
 Docker images enable developers to create and share container templates by making them publicly available in image repositories.

-Basically, Docker is made up of three parts (see figure 1):
+Basically, Docker is made up of three parts (see figure below):

   1. __Docker client:__ The Docker client offers a command-line interface for talking to the Docker daemon via HTTP.